chetnashah/javawork/mustknowstuff.md

     throws IOException, ClassNotFoundException;
 ```

-You can control how more complex objects are serialized, by writing your own implementations of the writeObject and readObject methods
+You can control how more complex objects are serialized, by writing your own implementations of the writeObject and readObject methods.

+`ObjectOutputStream.writeObject(p1)` will invoke serialization for object p1.
+Similarly to read in object from a serialized representation we use `Person p1 = (Person) ObjectInputStream.readObject()`